b2ihealthcare/snow-owl/README.md

 ## Prerequisites

-Snow Owl is an Equinox-OSGi based server (using either Virgo or standalone OSGi).
+Snow Owl is an Equinox-OSGi based server.
 To develop plug-ins for Snow Owl you need to use Eclipse as IDE:
 * Use latest Eclipse IDE for Eclipse Committers package: http://www.eclipse.org/downloads/eclipse-packages/

 Required Eclipse plug-ins (install the listed features via `Help` -> `Install New Software...`):